FourGirlyGirls/ife/README.md

  bar
  >>>>>>> branch-a
 ```
-What you need to do is remove those punctuations and erroneous code so that it become what it should be.
+What you need to do is to remove those punctuations and erroneous code so that it becomes what it should be.

-## How to test localy
+## How to test locally

 if you haven't install [fis](http://fex-team.github.io/fis3/), run the following command, you need to install [Node.js](https://nodejs.org/) first.